 SECM/RSCM course and festival recordings since 1930

 The library holds some recordings of RSCM courses and festival events, dating from 1930.
-An article by the Librarian and a list of these recordings can be accessed below:
+An article by the Librarian about these recordings can be accessed below:

 If you can supply or know the location of any further RSCM course or festival recordings, please contact the Honorary Librarian at library(at)rscm.com.

 In January 1929 when the College of St. Nicolas opened at Buller's Wood in Chislehurst, Kent, the bulk of the library available to students was provided from the personal library of Sir Sydney Nicholson, founder of the School of English Church Music ('Royal' status was granted in 1945).
 Large bequests were also received from the estate of Noel Ponsonby, organist of Christ Church Cathedral in Oxford, and from Lady Mary Trefusis, Secretary of the Church Music Society.

 When the SECM closed in September 1939, the entire contents of Buller's Wood, including the library, was transported to Rochford Rectory near Tenbury Wells in Worcestershire.
 Sir Sydney stayed at St. Michael's College, Tenbury, and deputised as organist there whilst the resident organist was away on active war service.
 When the College reopened in the Precincts of Canterbury Cathedral in January 1946 the library was named the Colles Library after H. C. Colles, music critic of The Times and former SECM tutor in Chislehurst who had given considerable support to the SECM in its early years.
 Also a teacher at the Royal College of Music, Colles served as editor for the Grove Dictionary of Music.
 During the RSCM's Canterbury years further significant gifts and bequests were made by H. Bacon Smith of Leeds and Dr. J. H. Arnold, plainsong expert and RSCM tutor.